 Khainza however, says with a teaching staff deficit of 215 teachers, Bududa may still face long odds in performance improvement in the

 “Most schools in the district operate without the required number of teachers because of this deficit.
 A teacher to pupil ratio of 1:101,

 which is the current status quo in the district, is not ideal.
 Having few teachers means those available are often hard-pressed in finishing the

 syllabus,” she says.

-Simon Makoma, the headteacher of Buwali Primary School in Bududa says the lack of teachers and the lack of commitment showed by those still teaching explains why the region is still performing poorly.
+Simon Makoma, the headteacher of Buwali Primary School in Bududa says the lack of teachers and the lack of commitment shown by those still teaching explains why the region is still performing poorly.

 underperformance,” Makoma says.